MayorFaj/ansible-conf-mangt-P11/README.md

 4. Configure Jenkins build job to save your repository content every time you change it.

-- Create a new Freestyle project `ansible` in Jenkins and point it to your ‘ansible-config-mgt’ repository.
+- Create a new Freestyle project `ansible` in Jenkins and point it to your ‘ansible-conf-mangt-P11’ repository.
 - Configure `Webhook` in GitHub and set webhook to trigger ansible build.
 - Configure a Post-build job to save all (**) files.